mira97ali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Wrote a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders using "find" and "-deldete"

+11. 11.
+Don't just count your directories, make your directories count

+Wrote a script that counts the number of directories and sub-directories in the current directory useing "find" and its flag to apply the conditions, and "wc" to count